Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 ———

 Near the end of the Normal Path, after the brief time skip that happens after the capture of his allies, Cain is bereft of his usual confidence, almost listless at times.
 The room next to Schala's he uses while under her protection is completely barren save for a bed, and during the dance at the gala, he gives her a quiet, if anguished declaration of love.
-Schala learns soon afterwards tha Eva, Zhao, and Tristan had recently been executed, and things suddenly click, for her and the audience.
+Schala learns soon afterwards that Eva, Zhao, and Tristan are scheduled to be executed, and things suddenly click, for her and the audience.
 Cain is expecting the coming reckoning, and he knows he's not going to make it out unscathed, so he's putting all of his affairs in order.

 ———